marcio777/cadmus/src/en/Chapter-I/Part III: Variables.md

 ```

 However using these instead of primitives has an unnecessary performance cost, and should not be used.
 There are valid reasons for using them, that will come up in Chapter II, but as for now they are a burden.

-N.B.
-It is perfectly accceptable to use their static methods i.e. `Integer.parseInt()` etc, because they do not actually involve instantiating those classes (Part VIII).

 ## Selection (Comparing values)
 You can compare values by using an `if/else` statement: